WXGopher/chm-wiki/Modules.md

 ```

 ## interp_met modules
 Meterological interpolation functions are slightly different than the above.
-They should all declare an interpolant in their per-face data store
+They should all declare an interpolant in their per-face data store.
+This must be on a per-element basis to ensure parallelism is possible.

 ```cpp
     struct data : public face_info